Efficient stream-based Max-Min diversification with minimal failure rate: Introduction

 \section{Introduction}

-Collecting and analyzing large amounts of data has become increasingly common and helpful for understanding complex systems.
-In some applications, data are presented to the system as a \emph{stream} \cite{Vitter85, Muthukrishnan05} of sequentially arriving \emph{instances}; for example, observations made by an autonomous robot while exploring an environment.
+In certain applications, data are presented to the system as a \emph{stream} of sequentially arriving \emph{items} \cite{Vitter85, Muthukrishnan05}; for example, when new items are becoming available in a large information platform, or when observations are made by an autonomous robot while exploring an environment \cite{OODS2009,OnlineNavigation2010}.
 Long or high-frequency data streams are difficult to handle by machines of limited computational and storage capacity.
-In addition, there is often a need for online processing that would output results as time goes, before the end of the stream.
-The online nature of the problem brings challenges to the static data preprocessing and mining methods.
-Most typically, this includes respecting time and memory limitations, the dynamic adaptation of learning algorithms, or dealing with non-stationarity where the properties of the incoming data change over time, \eg due to phenomena such as \emph{concept drifting} \cite{Ramirez17}.
+Aside the need for immediate decisions, as streams cannot be stored, there is often the requirement for outputting results online while processing the stream \cite{IncrDiv2011}.
+Most typically, this includes respecting memory limitations and time constraints, the dynamic adaptation of learning algorithms, or dealing with non-stationarity where the properties of the incoming data change over time. \emph{Irrevocable-choice sampling} \cite{Zhu16, irrevocable-sampling-periodic-data-2018} emerges in the context of stream processing.
+It refers to the online selection of a limited-sized sample of exactly $b$ items from an input stream of length $N$, with decisions that need to be \emph{immediate} and \emph{irrevocable}.
+The \emph{budget} $b$ is small and fixed in advance.
+The first requirement is standard when rejected items cannot be recalled \cite{IncrDiv2011} after the examination (and rejection).
+The second one emerges when discarding already selected items is not an option.
+Note also that, when operating under such constraints there is a risk of \emph{selection failure}, which occurs when the last incoming items in the sequence are selected by default in order to prevent delivering an incomplete selection.